stuburger/yafl/README.md

 >
 > This is useful assign errors that belong to the domain of a Section, Repeat, at the Form level.
 Using the `path` prop is also for simply displaying general errors with a custom path or key.

-> **Note:**
->
-> Currently Yafl does not guarantee the order in which error messages will appear in a Field's `errors` array.
-However this is usually only important when you only want to display the first error message using something like `errors[0]`.
-Fortunately Yafl provides the syntax that allows you to stop validating Fields "on first failure".
-You can accomplish this by nesting a `<Validator />` as the child of another `<Validator />`.
-This works because the children of a Validator are only rendered when Validation passes for any particular `<Validator />`.

 ### How to stop validating a Field on first failure

 Say you have a custom `<TextInput />` component that accepts a `validate` prop which is a simple array of functions.
 Let's take a look at how this component might be implemented: